-D3 Fall ¥
+D3 Fall \boxtimes

 D3 Winter

-D3 Spring Æ
+D3 Spring \boxtimes

-D3 Summer ¥
+D3 Summer \boxtimes

+D4 Yes No

+Not applicable -

+credits completed or else must apply as an entering do not admit

+freshman? freshman

-D4 Yes No D4 Must a transfer applicant have a minimum number of Not Applicable credits completed or else must apply as an entering - Do not admit freshman?
-FTIC D4 If yes, what is the minimum number of credits and the unit of measure?
+D4 If yes, what is the minimum number of credits and the unit

+of measure?